 Early History of the Preword family

-Another 222 words (16 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Preword History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Preword research.
+Another 99 words (7 lines of text) covering the years 1202, 1278, 1558 and 1599 are included under the topic Early Preword History in all our PDF Extended History products and printed products wherever possible.